ericPantarotto/nestJS_completeGuide/notes.md

 that code is tucked away inside the `app.module` in a pretty confusing fashion.

 it's essentially equivalent to what we had before when we were doing all the setup inside the `main.ts` file.
 The only big difference is that now cookie-session and validation pipes are going to be wired up whenever we create our application using the `app.module`, and allowing an easier setup of our end-to-end tests

+### **<span style='color: #6e7a73'>Solving Failures Around Repeat Test Runs**

+We would want each time that our e2e test creates a new instance of `App`, that it also wipes the database, to avoid data leaking in between test runs. we should then have:

+- 1 database for development mode,
+- and 1 for testing mode
 <!---
 [comment]: it works with text, you can rename it how you want